 The only point in the retrospective where the energy level struck me as rising was with the group of silk-screen-ink print paintings Rauschenberg made between 1963 and 1964, in which photographs of President Kennedy, crowded city streets, space travel, and a nude by Rubens come together to suggest a modernized version of the emotional fireworks we know from Baroque altarpieces.
 Rauschenberg marshals his images with some flair in these canvases, particularly Retroactive I and II and Persimmon (all 1964).
 He telegraphs the period’s jittery high spirits.
 But elsewhere his effects are mostly either chilly and undercooked or steamy and overcooked.
 Some of the works with collage elements from the 1950s, such as the nine-foot-wide Charlene, have unpleasantly thickened surfaces that feel gummed-up, lacquered, gelatinized.

 For Rauschenberg’s admirers, his work may have some of the fascination of T.S.
 Eliot’s “fragments I have shored against my ruins.”
-The critics and historians who minutely examine each element in the Combines approach their material with many of the same analytical tools used by scholars as they pour over bits and pieces of ancient papyrus.
+The critics and historians who minutely examine each element in the Combines approach their material with many of the same analytical tools used by scholars as they pore over bits and pieces of ancient papyrus.
 In an essay in the catalog of the show, Branden W. Joseph observes of some elements in Gloria (1956) that the combination of several poster fragments and duplicated newspaper fragments “produce[s] a pun on Gloria Vanderbilt’s second divorce and third marriage.”
 As for museumgoers, they become archaeologists of a sort, exploring the detritus of the recent past.
 Much of what is in the Rauschenberg retrospective amounts to mementoes, souvenirs, documents.

 Sometimes this is literally the case, for a number of galleries in the exhibition are devoted to reconstructions of performances and collaborations with which Rauschenberg was involved over the years.
 Especially in the first half of his career, his work was intertwined with a series of close partners in art and life.
 The first of these collaborators was his wife, the painter Susan Weil, with whom he made a series of photographic experiments using exposed blueprint paper.
 In the years after their separation, Rauschenberg was intimately involved with the painters Cy Twombly and Jasper Johns and the dancer Steve Paxton.
 Rauschenberg’s theatrical experiments and collaborations are the most engaging aspects of the show.